phu3112004/fus-blog/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Contact

-For any inquiries or feedback, please contact us through the Contact page on the blog.

 ## Video Demo
 [Link to video](https://drive.google.com/file/d/1TR1v5ILfFtP8AN4xpY6wTwggxdjIg5B3/view?usp=drive_link)